LPF On Amp: Definition, Types, And Applications

 LPF filters can be categorized into different orders, ranging from first-order to higher-order filters.
 Each order has its own characteristics and applications.

 1. First-Order LPF: A first-order LPF, also known as a single-pole filter, uses only one reactive component, either a capacitor or an inductor, along with a resistor.
 It provides a gentle slope of -6 dB per octave beyond the cutoff frequency.
-First-order LPFs are commonly used in simple audio systems and applications where a gradual attenuation of higher frequencies is desired.
+First-order LPFs are commonly used in simple audio systems and where a gradual attenuation of higher frequencies is desired.

 2. Second-Order LPF: A second-order LPF includes two reactive components, such as a capacitor and an inductor, in addition to a resistor.
 It offers a steeper attenuation slope of -12 dB per octave beyond the cutoff frequency.
 Second-order LPFs are widely used in audio systems where a more pronounced roll-off of higher frequencies is required.